vectara/vectara-docs/www/docs/common-use-cases/app-authn-authz/authorization.md

 may still be able to perform operations on the platform through the use of **default permissions**.

-These concepts are explained in further detail in the sections below.

 ## Roles

+This section explains these concepts in further detail:

 ### Account Level Roles